neo-guru/FloatTwiddler/README.md

 # FloatTwiddler
-FloatTwiddler is a simple ans small library for converting Float values in smaller data types
+FloatTwiddler is a simple and small library for converting Float values in smaller data types

-FloatTwiddler is library in development which i Created for reading and storing MODBUS floating point registers with Arduino, for now it only has two functions:
+FloatTwiddler is library in development which I created for reading and storing MODBUS floating point uint16_t registers with Arduino, for now it only has two functions:

 - Converting Float value in two unsigned int varibales
 - Converting two unsigned int variables to Float

 # Usage

-To convert Flaoting point variable in two unsigned integers use function:
+To convert Floating point variable in two unsigned integers use function:
 ```c
 FloatToUint(FloatNumber, &uintHigh, &uintLow);
 ```